Wanted: One Movie & TV Organizer to Rule Them All

 Is there an app for that?

-The answer: yes … and no. I haven’t yet found a single app that can organize my entire screen entertainment life.
-But I have adopted several different apps that in combination meet most of my needs.
+Consequently, I’ve adopted several different apps that, in combination, meet most of my needs.
 In other words, creating a complete solution requires cobbling together several apps and services, which is what I have done to date.

 Admittedly, this is a First World Problem and a bit silly to anguish over.
 Yet, I suspect that I’m not alone in my frustrations with the solutions available today.

 With that in mind, I thought I’d share my current setup and highlight where it falls short.
-At the very least, my hope is that some readers may learn about a helpful app or two.
+At the very least, I hope that some readers may learn about a helpful app or two.
 And if I get lucky, maybe someone reading this will have ideas about alternative apps I might try.

 IMDb